The Keg of Nails

-The Keg of Nails is a traveling trophy continuously-awarded to the winner of the American college football rivalry game between the Cincinnati Bearcats and Louisville Cardinals.
+The Keg of Nails is a traveling trophy continuously awarded to the winner of the American college football rivalry game between the Cincinnati Bearcats and Louisville Cardinals.
 The rivalry has stretched over the span of four conferences from the Missouri Valley Conference, to Conference USA, and more recently in the Big East Conference, which in 2013 was renamed to the American Athletic Conference.
-It is believed to be the oldest rivalry for the Louisville football team and the second oldest for Cincinnati, only behind the annual game with the Miami RedHawks.
+It is believed to be the oldest rivalry for the Louisville football team and the second-oldest for Cincinnati, only behind the Victory Bell with the Miami RedHawks.

 The rivalry went on hiatus following the 2013 season, as Louisville moved to the Atlantic Coast Conference on July 1, 2014.
 Cincinnati leads the series 30–23–1.
-Cincinnati in the interim was invited to the Big 12 conference and will join in 2023.
+Cincinnati in the interim was invited to the Big 12 conference and joined in 2023.

 Series history

 The series was played sporadically before becoming an annual match up from 1966 to 2013, with only a brief hiatus from 1992 to 1996.
 The match-up gained more significance with the growth of both programs into the 2000s, primarily with the success under coaches John L. Smith and Bobby Petrino for Louisville and Mark Dantonio, Brian Kelly, and Butch Jones for Cincinnati.
 Both programs would challenge for and win titles during their shared time in Conference USA and the Big East.

 The trophy is a replica of a keg used to ship nails.
 The exchange is believed to have been initiated by fraternity chapters on the UC and U of L campuses, signifying that the winning players in the game were "tough as nails."
 The present keg is actually a replacement for the original award, which was misplaced by Louisville, lost during some construction of office facilities.
 It is adorned with the logos of both schools and the scores of the series games.